 This is a musically empowering hardware/software hybrid that's capable of elevating even the humblest of home and project studios to genuinely professional-quality heights, and certainly one of the best audio interfaces you can buy.

-Read the full review: Universal Audio UAD Apollo Twin MkII
+Read our full Universal Audio Apollo Twin MkII review

 A high-end portable audio interface that guitarists will love